Rubus fruticosus ‘Chester’

 - food crop, banks and slopes, cottage, hedging, screens, contianers

-A thornless blackberry variety Rubus fruticosus ‘Chester’ or Hardy Blackberry produces one crop each year.
-In the spring pinkish-white 5 petal flowers bloom followed by berries in the summer.
+Chester Hardy Blackberry (Rubus fruticosus 'Chester') is a thornless blackberry variety that produces one crop each year.
+Pinkish-white 5 petal flowers bloom in the spring, followed by berries, in the summer.
 Best grown in moist, rich, slightly acidic soil.
-Prune the old canes to the ground in late winter and tie in new canes for best results.
+Prune the old canes to the ground in late winter, and tie up new canes for best results.

 Please use availability information as a guide only.
 The weather is a fickle thing, and impacts when our plants are actually available for shipping.
 Please be aware that we are not answering emails regarding plants availability.
 The best advice we can give you is to check back once in a while, choose a size option and check the current stock.